Videos can play directly in the email and web pages all thanks mostly to HTML5.

-iPhone's running iOS 10+ do support video in email!
-However, predecessors iOS 8 and iOS 9 do not support it (the video and the fallback link don't work either - yep, it's a bug!).
+Not all email clients support embedded video.
+In these cases, the subscriber will see a fallback image and a link directing them to watch the video on your website, YouTube, or Vimeo. iPhone’s running iOS 10+ do support video in email.
+However, predecessors iOS 8 and iOS 9 do not support it (the video and the fallback link don't work either).
 Apple Mail also supports it.

 |EMAIL CLIENT||SHOWS VIDEO||SHOWS IMAGE|